'Will & Grace' return promises laughs, and a touch of Trump

 The 2006 series finale leapt 20 years into a fantasy future in which Will and Grace have become estranged but are brought together again through their respective, grown children.

-The new series, however, will pick up in 2017 with Will and Grace still living together, and with gay friend Jack (San Hayes) and the narcissistic Karen (Megan Mullaly) living across the hallway in their New York apartment block.
+The new series, however, will pick up in 2017 with Will and Grace still living together, and with gay friend Jack (Sean Hayes) and the narcissistic Karen (Megan Mullally) living across the hallway in their New York apartment block.

 Rich socialite Karen will boast of her friendship with President Donald Trump and his wife Melania, Mullally said.